Anyone can sound great on the piano!

 How, exactly, I start depends upon the particular needs and background/situation of each individual student.

-If the student has played before (even if only self-taught), I would ask the student to show/demonstrate what s/he can play.
+If the student has played before (even if only self-taught), I would ask the student to show/demonstrate what s/he can play, simply for the purpose of letting me have a sense of what they can do, so I can make the best lesson plan for them.

 For an adult, I might ask what s/he wants to learn, musically.
 I'll play some examples of simple figures and chords.
 This will give the student some of idea of what s/he can sound like after practicing the materials that I teach.